 We’ve built single page applications at thoughtbot using Backbone.js Angular, Ember, Elm and others.
 We prefer to use React and Redux when we’re building a full client side application as opposed to a website with some rich interactions.

 React Native gives our team the chance to write fast, native applications on Android and iOS in a single codebase while sharing large amounts of logic.
 This means we can ship faster to both platforms.
-We recently built out a Native app for Vinous Media.
+See our SplitFit case study where we released a cross-platform iOS and Android app in 8 weeks using React Native.